 All Part D and prescription drug plans are offered through private insurance.
 Availability varies by state.

 The right plan for you depends on your budget, medication costs, and what you want to pay for premiums and deductibles.
-Medicare has a tool to help you compare plans in your area looking ahead to 2020.
+Medicare has an online tool to help you compare plans in your area for 2024.

 If you take specialty or expensive medications or have a chronic condition that requires medications, choose the plan based on what’s covered to give you the most benefit.

 Remember, the plan you choose isn’t set in stone.
-If your needs change year to year, you can switch to another plan in the next open enrollment period.
-You’ll have to stay in the plan an entire year, so choose carefully.
+If your needs change year to year, you can switch to another plan during the next open enrollment period.
+However, you’ll have to stay in the plan for an entire year, so it’s important to choose carefully.

-When using the Medicare plan finder to choose a Part D plan, enter your medications and doses, then select your pharmacy options.
+When using the Medicare plan finder tool to choose a Part D plan, you can enter your medications and doses, then select your pharmacy options.
 Of the available drug plans, you’ll see the lowest monthly premium plan displayed first.
-Keep in mind, the lowest premium plan may not fit your needs.
+Keep in mind that the lowest premium plan may not necessarily fit your needs.

-There’s a drop-down selection to the right of the screen listing three options: lowest monthly premium, lowest yearly drug deductible, and lowest drug plus premium cost.
+A drop-down selection to the right of the screen lists three options: lowest monthly premium, lowest yearly drug deductible, and lowest drug plus premium cost.
 Click through all the options and look at your choices before making a final decision.

 • Choose a plan based on your overall health and medication needs.

-• Where you live — such as if you live in multiple states during the year or a rural location — might affect available plans.
-Ask a navigator for help with the best option.
+• Where you live — such as in multiple states during the year or in a rural location — might affect available plans.
+You can contact Medicare for help with choosing an option that might work for you.

 • Your out-of-pocket costs for premiums, deductibles, and copays can vary with plans.
-Review what isn’t covered.
-Add the costs of noncovered items and then compare that to lower premiums to see which is the better option.
+Review what plans do not cover.
+Add the costs of non-covered items and then compare that to lower premiums to see which option is better.

-• Medicare rates plans based on member surveys and other criteria from 1 to 5.
+• Medicare rates plans from 1 to 5, based on member surveys and certain criteria.
 Check the plan rating before making your decision.
-You can switch one time into a five-star plan from a lower-rated plan between December 8 and November 3.
+You can switch one time into a 5-star plan from a lower-rated plan between December 8 and November 3.

-• You can add Medigap coverage for the out-of-pocket costs if you have original Medicare with Part D coverage.
+• You can add Medigap coverage for out-of-pocket costs if you have Original Medicare with Part D coverage.

 • If you have doctors and pharmacies you like, make sure they’re listed in the network of your plan.

-Medicare Part D is an important benefit that helps pay for prescription drugs not covered by original Medicare (parts A and B).
+Medicare Part D is an important benefit that helps pay for prescription drugs, which are not covered by Original Medicare (parts A and B).

-There are private medication plans that you can add to your original Medicare coverage, or you can choose a Medicare Advantage plan (Part C) with drug coverage.
-These plans may also provide dental and vision benefits.
-Keep in mind that premiums may be higher and you might have to go with in-network doctors and pharmacies.
+Part C plans may also provide dental and vision benefits.
+Keep in mind that premiums may be higher, and you might have to go with in-network doctors and pharmacies.

 If you have prescription drug coverage through your employer or union that’s at least as good as basic Medicare coverage, you can keep that plan.
 Go with what gives you the best coverage at the best rate.

-Remember, there’s a permanent penalty added to your premium if you don’t choose a drug plan or have drug coverage when you’re eligible.
+Remember, a permanent penalty will be added to your premium if you don’t choose a drug plan or have drug coverage when you’re eligible.